kolkhis/tech-notes/linux/tools/jq.md

 ## `jq` Flags/Options

+* `-r`: Raw output.
+    - If the output is a string, it will not be quoted as it normally is.
 * `--arg val 123`: Pass a value into `jq`.
     * This creates the `$val` variable, and assigns its value as `123`.
 * `--sort-keys`/`-S`: Outputs the object with sorted keys.